October 03, 2015

 Season 1:

-“The Werewolf Buster” (9/27/86) – A werewolf hunter comes to town just as Grandpa sets out to hunt some turkeys in the woods.
+“The Werewolf Buster” (9/20/86) – A werewolf hunter comes to town just as Grandpa sets out for his annual turkey hunt in the woods.

-“The Beast Within” (10/11/86) – The Howards are suddenly unable to control their transformations and are afraid they are the town monster being reported on the news.
+“The Beast Within” (10/4/86) – The Howards are suddenly unable to control their transformations and are afraid they are the monster reportedly wrecking the town.

-“Up a Family Tree” (10/18/86) – A family reunion brings complications in trying to keep the family secret safe from the neighbors.
+“Up a Family Tree” (10/11/86) – A family reunion brings complications in trying to keep the family secret safe from the neighbors—especially when Mick falls for Scott’s attractive cousin.

 “Wolf Pride” (10/25/86) – A film crew comes to Wolverton to film a typical werewolf horror film, which upsets Scott.